martin-brennan/writing.martin-brennan.com/library.md

 * Kesey, Ken -- One Flew Over the Cuckoo's Nest 📖
 * Kerouac, Jack -- On The Road
 * McCarthy, Cormac -- All The Pretty Horses 📖
+* McCarthy, Cormac -- The Crossing
+* McCarthy, Cormac -- Cities of the Plain
 * [McCarthy, Cormac -- Blood Meridian](/2017-reading-list/) 📖🌟🌟
 * McCarthy, Cormac -- The Road 📖🌟🌟
 * McCarthy, Cormac -- No Country for Old Men 📖🌟🌟